kirosama2/kirosama2-custom-detection-sagemaker/CODE_OF_CONDUCT.md

 ## Code of Conduct
-This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-condu
+This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).
+For more information see the [Co